Siward, Earl of Northumbria: Ancestry

 Historian Timothy Bolton has recently argued that the similarities between these genealogies is evidence of a shared family tradition between the descendants of Siward and Thorgil Sprakling.
 Bolton hypothesized that Siward's alleged father Bjorn was probably a historical figure, a brother of Thorgil Sprakling.
 Siward would then have been first cousin to Earl Ulf, the earl of Denmark who married Cnut's sister Estrith and founded the dynasty of Danish monarchs that eventually succeeded Cnut's.
 Bolton argued that the Sprakling family had only recently risen to prominence in Scandinavia, and so Siward's career in England was another indication of that family's success in Scandinavian politics.

 The Vita Waldevi provides further legendary detail of Siward's journey from Scandinavia to England.
 According to the Vita, Siward passed through Orkney, killing a dragon there before moving on to Northumbria.
-There he encountered another dragon, before meeting an Oðinn-like old man on a hill, who handed him a raven banner and instructed him to proceed to London to receive the patronage of the king of England.
+There he encountered another dragon, before meeting an Odin-like old man on a hill, who handed him a raven banner and instructed him to proceed to London to receive the patronage of the king of England.